 In the case of a partnership for a fixed term, it is not necessary that a partner who claims an injunction should also claim a dissolution1; but, as a general rule, an interim injunction is not granted unless the claimant can show facts of such gravity as would, if proved at the trial, entitle him to a dissolution2.
-Mere squabbles and improprieties arising from incompatibility of temper are insufficient; there must be some definite act amounting to breach of faith, breach of the partnership agreement, illegality or insolvency, or such gross misconduct as to imperil the business or prevent
+Mere squabbles and improprieties arising from incompatibility of temper are insufficient; there must be some definite act amounting to breach of faith, breach of the partnership agreement, illegality or insolvency, or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL